 Research undertaken in 2012 with the RSA revealed that some people within our local area felt connected to their community and aware of what was happening, while others were isolated and didn’t know where to find local information.

-Following consultation with local people, we worked with design company Design Militia and local community groups to create a ‘local social network’ to try and bridge some of these gaps.
+Following conversations with local people, we worked with design company Design Militia and local community groups to create a ‘local social network’ to try and bridge some of these gaps.

-Since its launch, MyKW has become a widely-used platform for networking, celebrating local successes, and raising awareness of issues affecting the community – such as access to healthy food and education – and possible local solutions.
+MyKW was a widely-used platform for networking, celebrating local successes, and raising awareness of issues affecting the community – such as access to healthy food and education – and possible local solutions.
 In November 2015 MyKW was nominated in the ‘Intelligent Communities’ category at the NextGen Awards 2015, which were held at the House of Lords.

 Since 2014, we have offered 62 free training sessions for individuals, organisations, teachers, schoolchildren and community groups to help them use MyKW.
-As of August 2015 there are 180 registered users, who have shared 840 photos and updates.
-Many local organisations are incorporating the app into their work: for example, a youth charity used MyKW to chart its fundraising efforts while a cookery project advertised their summer classes for children and received lots of enquiries.
+In August 2015 there were 180 registered users, who have shared 840 photos and updates.
+Many local organisations incorporated the app into their work: for example, a youth charity used MyKW to chart its fundraising efforts while a cookery project advertised their summer classes for children and received lots of enquiries.

 My Knowle West is one of five apps developed for the city through the IES Cities project.
-You can download all of them from the IES Cities Player on GooglePlay store using any Android device.
 IES Cities ran from 2013-2016, working in four cities in Italy, Spain and the UK to explore how people can use digital technologies and apps to identify and address issues in their area.